-By subscribing to a dedicated server hosting plan, you’re leasing a physical server from your hosting provider that is dedicated to your blog.
+By subscribing to a dedicated server hosting plan, you’re leasing a physical server from your hosting provider that’s dedicated to your blog.
 That means you get endless possibilities to configure it per your needs.
-You won’t be sharing server resources with any other clients, so it costs much higher than shared and VPS hosting.
+You won’t be sharing server resources with any other clients, so it costs much more than shared or VPS hosting.

 Dedicated hosting is less vulnerable to hacking and other security threats.
 If you don’t want to employ a system administrator, it’s highly recommended to get a managed dedicated server.

-Having helped over thousands of users to get blog hosting, we’ve found that people used to ask the same sort of questions again and again.
+Having helped thousands of users to get blog hosting, we’ve found that people ask the same sort of questions again and again.
 This is why we’ve compiled a list of frequently asked questions, so you can get started with the best hosting service for your blog.

 Why purchase a blog hosting account when you can start a blog for free?

-A free blog comes with a lot of restrictions such as limited customization and monetization.
-Even worse, free blogging platforms can take down your blog anytime without your consent.
+A free blog comes with a lot of restrictions, such as limited customization and monetization.
+Even worse, free blogging platforms can take down your blog at any time without your consent.

-By purchasing a blog hosting, you get full control over your blog without any restrictions.
+By purchasing blog hosting, you get full control over your blog without any restrictions.

-How much does it cost to purchase a blog hosting?
+How much does it cost to purchase blog hosting?

-When you’re starting out with a new blog, you can choose a shared hosting plan that will cost around $100 per year.
-As you grow your traffic, you can upgrade your hosting for handling more traffic.
+When you’re starting out with a new blog, you can choose a shared hosting plan that’ll cost around $100 per year.
+As you grow your traffic, you can upgrade your hosting to handle more traffic.

-Do I need to have the domain and hosting from the same provider?
+Do I need to buy the domain and hosting from the same provider?